geprog/CodeCaptain/README.md

 ### Migrations

-- To generate new migrations run: `pnpm db:generate-migration`
+- To generate new migrations run: `pnpm db:generate`
 - To migrate the database and seed it run: `pnpm db:up`
 - To open the database explorer run: `pnpm db:explorer`